Characteristic equations of linearized $\lambda R$ gravity

-\textbf{Remarks on the $\lambda=\frac{1}{3}$ case} \\ Since the results developed above are not valid when $\lambda=\frac{1}{3}$, a separate study must be performed.
+\textbf{Remarks on the $\lambda=\frac{1}{3}$ case} \\ Since the results developed above are not valid when $\lambda=\frac{1}{3}$ because of an indetermination in the canonical hamiltonian, a separate study must be performed.
 Here, we present a brief analysis and comments on the model in this particular scenario.
 The canonical momenta are

 where now the supermetric is $G^{ijkl}=\frac{1}{2}(\eta^{ik}\eta^{jl}+\eta^{il}\eta^{jk})-\frac{1}{3}\eta^{ij}\eta^{kl}$.
 The initial fundamental differential that arise once the integrability conditions are satisfied is